Target Wound Infection Study

-Colin Brown is a Consultant Medical Microbiologist and acting Deputy Director of the Healthcare Associated Infections and Antimicrobial Resistance Division at PHE.
+Colin Brown is a Consultant Medical Microbiologist and acting Deputy Director of the Healthcare Associated Infections and Antimicrobial Resistance Division at the UK Health Security Agency (UKHSA).
 Colin is delighted to be working with colleagues to engage the public in infection prevention measures, and improve our understanding of risks for post-surgical infection and ways we can reduce these.

 Penny Whiting is an Associate Professor in Clinical Epidemiology based in Population Health Sciences, Bristol Medical School.
 Her research interests focus on diagnostic test evaluation, systematic reviews and developing tools to assess risk of bias in epidemiological studies.

 Health Services Researchers